nextflow-io/nextflow/docs/channel.rst

 Value channel
 -------------

-A `value channel` a.k.a. *singleton channel* is bound to a single value and can be read an unlimited number of times without consuming its content.
+A `value channel` a.k.a. *singleton channel* is bound to a single value and can be read any number of times without being consumed.

-A value channel is created using the `value`_ factory method or by operators returning a single value, such as :ref:`operator-first`, :ref:`operator-last`, :ref:`operator-collect`, :ref:`operator-count`, :ref:`operator-min`, :ref:`operator-max`, :ref:`operator-reduce`, :ref:`operator-sum`, etc.

-A value channel is implicitly created by a process when it is invoked with a simple value.
+A value channel can be created with the `value`_ factory method or by any operator that produces a single value (:ref:`operator-first`, :ref:`operator-collect`, :ref:`operator-reduce`, etc).
+Additionally, a process will emit value channels if it is invoked with all value channels, including simple values which are implicitly wrapped in a value channel.
-Furthermore, a value channel is also implicitly created as output for a process whose inputs are all value channels.

 For example::